danfouk/Talos-Scripts/README-02.md

     --set hubble.ui.service.type=NodePort \
     --set hubble.relay.service.type=NodePort \
     --set k8sServicePort=7445

+This put your cluster is a ready state and fully functional now.

 > [!NOTE]
 > Useful information that users should know, even when skimming content.